tdongsi/tdongsi.github.io/source/_posts/2016-02-17-symlinks-in-git.markdown

 ### Restoring the symlinks

-Before going into lengthy discussion on how Git handles symlinks, the quick solution for the above problem is like this:
+Before going into lengthy discussion on how Git handles symlinks and hard links, the quick solution for the above problem is the following Bash script:

 ``` bash
 folder=/Users/tdongsi/Github/my_repo/scripts/sql